NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

       content: >
         We are pioneering the future of responsible AI by bringing together expertise in statistics, software development, law and ethics.
-Our work is widely read throughout Europe and beyond.
+Our work is widely read throughout the Netherlands, Europe and beyond.
     - name: Not-for-profit
       icon: fas fa-seedling
       content: >